plicatibu/sublime-xdk-package/README.md

 sublime-xdk-package
 ===================

-This repo contains a package for the [Sublime Text editor][1] that allows you to direct several key Intel XDK activities, including:
+This repo contains a package for the [Sublime Text editor][1] that allows you to control several key Intel XDK activities from within the Sublime Text editor, including:

 [1]: <http://www.sublimetext.com>